KenKundert/bw-export/README.rst

 After first run, a settings file is created in *~/.config/bw-json-export/settings.nt*.
 You can use it to control the name of the “Avendesora” folder.
 The default value is “[Avendesora-]YYMMDD”.
+You can eliminate the date using “[Avendesora]” or you can delete the folder completely.
 The characters within the brackets is output verbatim and the remaining characters are interpreted as an `Arrow format`_.

 After importing your *bw.json* file you must delete it as it contains your secrets in plain text.